ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 View(LPI_EU)
 ```

-The data are currently in wide format - each year is a column, which is not convenient for analysis.
-In a <a href="http://garrettgman.github.io/tidying/" target="_blank">"tidy"</a> dataset each row is an observation, so we can transform the dataset into long format using the `gather()` function from the `tidyr` package.
+The data are currently in wide format: each year is a column, which is not convenient for analysis.
+In a <a href="http://garrettgman.github.io/tidying/" target="_blank">"tidy"</a> dataset each row is an observation.
+We can transform the dataset into long format using the `gather()` function from the `tidyr` package.

 ```r
 # Transform data to long format ----